google/digitalbuildings/ontology/docs/building_config.md

 to being keyed by guids and Ids are removed.
 To convert the old format to the new format, run your config.yaml through the [guid generator](https://github.com/google/digitalbuildings/tree/master/tools/guid_generator).

+#### Identifiers
+*   **GUID:** A globally unique identifier for the entity.
+This field does not need to be included initially and can be generated with guid generator.
+*   **Code:** The human readable identifier for the entity.
+This should be unique in document scope.
+*   **cloud_device_id:** the cloud device numeric id from the cloud iot registry.
+A server-generated device numeric ID.
+The device numeric ID is automatically created by Cloud IoT Core; it's globally unique and not editable.
+To view a device numeric ID, go to the [Device ids page](https://cloud.google.com/iot/docs/concepts/devices#device_identifiers).
+This field is mandatory when a translation exists.

 #### New Format
 ``` yaml
 f7d82b75-ea41-49e2-bb5a-53228044eb4c # Entity keyed by a GUID